The World's Smallest Pasta Shapes

 9.)
 Anellini

 This tiny hoop shape is the much smaller cousin of the more well-known anelli and is based on the Italian word anello, meaning "a ring."
-There is no better use for it than the brilliant dish Anellini al Forno, where it is paired with sausage, fennel, and aubergine.
+There is no better use for it than the brilliant dish Anellini al Forno, paired with sausage, fennel, and aubergine.

 Anellini pasta shape.